Updated at 05:00 UTC, 21 July 2016

 Early detection of volcanic eruptions is crucial for VAAC operations.

-Volcanic activities in Japan are monitored by four JMA Volcanic Observations and Information Centers located in Sapporo, Sendai, Tokyo and Fukuoka.
+Volcanic activities in Japan are monitored by four JMA Volcanic Observation and Warning Centers located in Sapporo, Sendai, Tokyo and Fukuoka.

 The Tokyo VAAC receives volcanic activity reports from these centers when eruptions or explosions occur in domestically volcanoes.